Lolita05/Eve_symbionts/README.md

 For more details, please read the official publication at: https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-016-1378-x

-2. Classification was carried out using IDTAXA Classufyer (Silva Database (release 132))
+2. Classification was carried out using IDTAXA Classifier (Silva Database (release 132))